fumofumoenjoyer/FumOS/README.md

 Fumos on Fastfetch

-Custom theme included (not enabled on live environment, autoapplies to the user once installed)
+Custom theme included and enabled by default

 ## Downloads
 FumOS 2025.1 "Cirno" is here!